roobert/gke-cluster-nodepool-scaler/README.md

 # GKE Cluster Nodepool Scaler

-Functions which can be triggered to scale a cluster nodepool up or down.
+A Function which can be triggered to scale a cluster nodepool up or down.

 ## Example
 ```